DataDog/dd-trace-py/docs/advanced_usage.rst

 Upgrading from 0.x to 1.x
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As of v0.60.0, you can use warning filters for ``ddtrace.DDTraceDeprecationWarning`` to update your code.
+As of v0.60.0, you can use warning filters for ``ddtrace.DDTraceDeprecationWarning`` to find and replace usages of deprecated features.

 For those using ``pytest``::